Study Abroad Advisor

-- National Security Education Program (NSEP) funds undergraduates and graduate students to study in less-frequented regions, often in less-developed countries.
+- National Security Education Program (NSEP), Boren Scholarships funds undergraduates and graduate students to study in less-frequented regions, often in less-developed countries.
 Students of color are encouraged to apply.
-Contact: NSEP, Institute of International Education, www.iie.org/nsep
+Contact: NSEP,

 - Fogarty International Center's Minority International Research Training (MIRT) Grant sends minority students abroad, accompanied by U.S. college faculty, with full funding to do health-related research worldwide.
 (U-M student Natalie McFarlin, see sidebar, had her first experience abroad through a Fogarty program).
 For more information, contact: Fogarty International Center, MIRT, National Institutes of Health, www.fic.nih.gov.

 - The Woodrow Wilson International Fellowship Foundation offers several programs for students of color interested in international careers, who must apply in their sophomore year of college.
-Contact: The Woodrow Wilson National Fellowship Foundation, www.woodrow.org.
+Visit the Woodrow Wilson National Fellowship Foundation.